ajahne/blog/_posts/2019-2-28-getting-feedback-as-a-manager.md

 ## One-on-one feedback questions
 Below are some of the best questions I have asked to obtain feedback from my team.
 I typically pose one *(and only one)* of these at the end of my one-on-one meetings.
 Now, for each of these questions, be sure to say it in your own words.
 Make sure it rolls off your tongue in a natural way that works for you.

-With that said, wording matters!
-For example, do **not** dodge feedback by asking "*Do you* have any feedback for me?".
-Nah.
-That allows someone to opt-out, most people want to avoid uncomfortable situations.
-So instead, ask flat out: "*What feedback* do you have for me?".
-Lean into the feedback, shift left on the feedback, embrace the feedback!

 > Ask the question, then wait.
 Listen.
 Do not interrupt, do not follow up with another question.
 Sit with the discomfort and let the conversation breathe.

 - What feedback do you have for me?